 Because of its high quantity of phytochemicals, brinjal is widely used in traditional medicine.
 Its compounds include flavonoids, tropane, ascorbic acid, nasunin, and steroid alkaloids, which make it suitable for health.

-Eggplant or brinjal originated in India, and a large-fruited cultivar was domesticated in India.
-In his book called Origin of Cultivated Plants, published in 1886, the botanist De Candolle stated that brinjal plant, known botanically as Solanum melongena, has been in use in India since ancient times and he believed is native of the Asian region.
+Eggplant originated in India, and a large-fruited cultivar was domesticated in India.
+In his book called Origin of Cultivated Plants, published in 1886, the botanist De Candolle stated that the this plant, known botanically as Solanum melongena, has been in use in India since ancient times and he believed it is native to the Asian region.
 In addition, Vavilov (1928), a renowned plant Geneticist, points towards Indo Burma as the centre of origin for brinjal.

 This region's rich agricultural history has given rise to various brinjal forms, colours, and shapes widely distributed throughout Southeast Asia.
 The diversity in this area suggests that it is an essential centre of variation for the species, contributing to the wide varieties that exist today.
 From small round fruits to large oblong ones, brinjal has adapted to the region's environmental and cultural influences, solidifying its place as a critical vegetable in South Asian cuisine and agriculture.